About the Study:

 Winter 2023 Data Collection & Existing Conditions Analysis

-Spring 2024 Public Workshop #1 Data Collection & Existing Conditions Analysis
+Spring 2024 Data Collection & Existing Conditions Analysis

-Fall 2024 Public Workshop #3 Preferred Conceptual Design Developed
+Winter 2024 Public Workshop #2 Conceptual Design Alternatives Developed

 Spring 2025 Public Workshop #4 Final Study Report